HomeSpan/HomeSpan/docs/TVServices.md

 ### Examples

 Please see [*File → Examples → HomeSpan → Other Examples → Television*](../examples/Other%20Examples/Television) for a complete worked example demonstrating the effects of using different combinations of the above Characteristics.
+For details on how to use TLV8 records with the DisplayOrder Characteristic, see [Tutorial Example 22 - TLV8 Characteristics](../examples/22-TLV8_Characteristics).
 Also, don't forget to check out the [HomeSpan Projects](https://github.com/topics/homespan) page for some real-world examples of TV sketches and controllers.

 ### Credits